 The game is over when one of the insect pictures reaches the top of the graph first!

 Turn this graphing activity into a race!
-In pairs, each child has his/her own Insect Roll and Graph recording sheet and they share a die.
+In pairs, each child has his/her own Summer Roll and Graph recording sheet and they share a die.

 Player #1 rolls the die and colors in the square on their own graph recording sheet.